Tania Kolarik

 Currently, Tania’s dissertation, “Clothing the Commune: The Culture of Textiles in the Long Fourteenth Century,” examines the central role of textiles within Italian Trecento culture, especially the influence of Islamic, Byzantine, Mongol, and Italian textiles on the art and architecture of Italian cities.
 This requires reframing the field of Trecento art and architecture by placing textiles at the center of Italian society as the primary lens through which to view the Trecento world.
 Her project will provide a more complete picture of the complex societal culture of the Italian Trecento.
 She also considers the role of gender and social class in the production and reception of these textiles within medieval Italian cityscapes.

-Additionally, Tania is the Assistant Editor for the International Center for Medieval Art (ICMA) Newsletter (2021–24), a member of the ICMA Digital Resources Committee (2021–24), the Volume 5: Cartography in the Nineteenth Century Pre-Press Editor at The History of Cartography Project at UW–Madison, the Social Media Coordinator for the Department of Art History, and a graduate associate with the Center for Culture, History, and Environment.
+Additionally, Tania is the Assistant Editor for the International Center for Medieval Art (ICMA) Newsletter (2021–25), a member of the ICMA Digital Resources Committee (2021–24), the Volume 5: Cartography in the Nineteenth Century Pre-Press Editor at The History of Cartography Project at UW–Madison, and a graduate associate with the Center for Culture, History, and Environment.

 Publications

-“Reflecting a Woven Identity: The Global Textile Trade and Two Lucchese Church Façades,” (under peer-review).
+“Reflecting a Woven Identity: The Global Textile Trade and Two Lucchese Church Façades,” Medieval Clothing and Textiles 19 (expected 2025).

 Review of The Lay Saint: Charity and Charismatic Authority in Medieval Italy, 1150–1350, by Mary Harvey Doyno, Comitatus: A Journal of Medieval and Renaissance Studies 51 (2020):267–69.